Is in (`in`, <-)

 Checks for the presence of one or more values in a given string.
 The filter will identify those strings containing at least one of the indicated values.

-You can also use this operation to filter IPv4 addresses that belong to a specific net.
+You can also use this operation to filter IPv4 or IPv6 addresses that belong to a specific net, using CIDR notation.

 Adds a new Boolean column that shows true only for those strings that contain at least one of the indicated values.

-You can also use this operation to create a new column that shows true for IPv4 addresses that belong to a specific net.
+You can also use this operation to create a new column that shows true for IPv4 or IPv6 addresses that belong to a specific net, using CIDR notation.